-Priority: RRH will be provided based on results of a modified Hennepin County Rapid Re-Housing Triage Tool, which will be completed immediately following a coordinated assessment interview.
+Priority: RRH will be provided based on results of the VI-SPDAT, which will be completed immediately following a coordinated assessment interview.
 Best practice dictates that those with the highest level of scoring be matched with available permanent supportive housing beds, unless the Community Case Review Team determines otherwise.
 Best practice further dictates that those with the two lowest levels of scoring be matched with mainstream resources and housing navigation, but not with rapid re-housing services or subsidies.

 Process: Rapid re-housing is provided in three distinct phases:

-1) Housing search and location: a Housing Navigator has been funded by the ABRT process and DHCD and will be based at Equity.
-Equity will hire for this position ASAP.
+1) Housing search and location: a Housing Navigator has been funded by the ABRT process and DHCD and will be based at The Haven.
 The Housing Navigator will help households to identify potential housing options, negotiate leases and secure permanent housing.
 The Housing Navigator will accept clients from among the rapid re-housing pool and outside of that pool.
 In addition, the Housing Navigator will develop relationships with area landlords by providing information and education on homelessness and rapid re-housing programs.

-2) Housing subsidy: RRH subsidies will be provided by Equity.
+2) Housing subsidy: RRH subsidies will be provided by The Haven.
 The RRH Coordinator will maintain all appropriate case records and enter data into HMIS.

 3) Housing stabilization: While the RRH Coordinator must provide monthly case management to all households receiving RRH services, the high demand for housing stabilization activities will require help from all area providers.
 To that end, the Community Case Review Team will create housing stabilization plans for all households receiving RRH services.
 These plans will be implemented by case managers already working with the household or by members of the Community Case Review Team.

-Waiting List: A ‘dynamic’ waitlist of between 5-10 households eligible for rapid re-housing will be maintained by Coordinated Assessment at The Haven.
+Waiting List: A ‘dynamic’ By-Name waitlist of all households eligible for rapid re-housing will be maintained by Coordinated Assessment at The Haven.
 This ‘dynamic’ list changes continuously based on the influx of newly identified eligible households and priority status.
 As a result, there is no traditional, first-come/first-served waitlist.
-Depending on operational choices made by TJACH, the Community Case Review Team and Equity, and funding availability, this list may be opened at regular intervals to accept new households.
-When funds become available, The Haven will forward the name(s) to Equity for service provision.
+Depending on operational choices made by TJACH, the Community Case Review Team and The Haven, and funding availability, this list may be opened at regular intervals to accept new households.
+When funds become available, The Haven’s Coordinated Access Coordinator will forward the name(s) for service provision.

 Implications: Many people providing and receiving services in the community are accustomed to a traditional waitlist process for allocating services and funding.
 As a result, this ‘dynamic’ list, based on prioritized eligibility, will not appear or feel fair.
 It is critical that the service provider community use different language to describe this process and help manage client/guest expectations.
 It is also important that service providers seek and access all mainstream and community resources to provide housing for households, whether rapid re-housing is available.

-Funding: DHCD has awarded this community $171,368 for RRH for FY15.
-Of these funds, $4,000 will be dedicated to a pilot project with Albemarle County and Charlottesville Departments of Social Services, $9,100 will be used to support the Housing Navigator position, and up to $23,740 may be used to support the case management activities of the RRH Coordinator position.
-That leaves $134,528 for rapid re-housing.
+Funding: DHCD has awarded this community $192,000 for RRH for FY1.
+Of these funds, $9,600 will be used to support the Housing Navigator position and up to $28,000 may be used to support the case management activities of the RRH Coordinator position.
+That leaves $154,400 for rapid re-housing.

 Current Status: Given the current number of households receiving RRH, there are no funds available to enroll new households in RRH.
 It is critical that this community work on housing stabilization activities with the households receiving services so that they no longer require a subsidy to remain housed.
 This is the only way additional funds will become available.